Santhosh339/Santhosh339/README.md

 <p align="left"> About Me 👋
 My Name is A Santhosh i graduated 🎓 B.E in Artificial intelligence and Machine Learning (U.G) Hi there!
 I'm a passionate developer with a keen interest in building solutions that solve real-world problems.
 My expertise lies in creating interactive and user-friendly applications using modern technologies.
-I enjoy learning, experimenting with new tools, and contributing to open-source projects.
+I enjoy learning, experimenting with new tools, and contributing to open-source projects.</br>

-What I Do:
+What I Do:</br>
-💻 Develop applications that leverage AI and automation.
+💻 Develop applications that leverage AI and automation.</br>
-🌱 Explore new technologies to stay ahead in the tech world.
+🌱 Explore new technologies to stay ahead in the tech world.</br>
-🤝 Collaborate on projects to drive impactful innovations.
+🤝 Collaborate on projects to drive impactful innovations.</br>
-My Interests:
+My Interests:</br>
-🌐 AI-powered solutions
+🌐 AI-powered solutions</br>
-📱 App development
+📱 App development</br>
-🌱 Tech for sustainability</p>
+🌱 Tech for sustainability </p>

 ###